P

-What is a UV Light
+What Is a UV Light

 The main types of HVAC UV lights are low-pressure mercury-vapor lamps, medium-pressure mercury-vapor lamps, and high-pressure mercury-vapor lamps.

-- Low-pressure mercury vapor lamps are the most common type of UV light.
+• Low-pressure mercury vapor lamps are the most common type of UV light.
 Low-pressure mercury vapor lamps produce a large amount of shortwave ultraviolet light (UV-C).

-- Medium-pressure mercury vapor lamps produce a smaller amount of shortwave ultraviolet light (UV-C).
+• Medium-pressure mercury vapor lamps produce a smaller amount of shortwave ultraviolet light (UV-C).

-- High-pressure mercury vapor lamps produce a very small amount of shortwave ultraviolet light (UV-C).
+• High-pressure mercury vapor lamps produce a very small amount of shortwave ultraviolet light (UV-C).
 The amount of UV light produced by an HVAC UV lamp is measured in watts per wavelength range in nanometers (nm).

 Most people are aware of the dangers of ultraviolet (UV) radiation from the sun, but many don't realize that UV light can be just as harmful when it comes from other sources.

-For these reasons, it's important to make sure that your HVAC system is regularly serviced by a qualified technician.
+For these reasons, it's important to make sure that your HVAC system is installed and regularly serviced by a qualified technician.
 This will help to ensure that your system is operating safely and effectively and that you and your family are not being exposed to any unnecessary health risks.

-How to Determine the Best Location to Place the UV Light
+Best Location for the UV Light

 The best location for the UV light will depend on the type of HVAC system you have and the layout of your home.
 For example, if you have a central HVAC system, the best location for the UV light may be near the air intake.
 If you have a window-mounted HVAC system, the best location for the UV light may be near the windows.
 Generally, it should be placed near the evaporator coil so that it can effectively sterilize the air as it passes through the HVAC system.